 Ensuring your privacy is protected

-We take great care with any personal data we hold, so that we provide the highest standard of service to you, whilst taking steps to keep your personal data secure and to ensure it is only used for the specified, explicit and legitimate purposes stated within this Policy.
+We take great care with any personal data we hold, so that we provide the highest standard of service to you, whilst taking steps to keep your data secure and to ensure it is only used for the specified, explicit and legitimate purposes stated within this Policy.

 It is important that you read this Policy and show it to anyone else who is insured under your policy of insurance, including any named drivers, joint policyholders and anyone living at the property insured under your policy, as it also applies to them.

 In circumstances where you provide personal data including special categories of data or sensitive data relating to persons other than you who are or will be insured under your policy of insurance, you are confirming that you have obtained the consent of such other persons to the processing of their personal and special categories of data for the purposes set out in this Policy.
-While this reflects standard industry practice within the insurance sector, it is important nonetheless for you to keep this in mind.

-Unless otherwise stated, the controller (as defined in the GDPR) of your personal data for all purposes outlined in this Policy is Chill Insurance.
+Unless otherwise stated, the data controller (as defined in the GDPR) of your personal data for all purposes outlined in this Policy is Chill.
 We can be contacted by post at Chill Insurance House Ravenscourt Business Park, Sandyford, Dublin 18, D18 K267 Ireland by telephone at 01 400 3400 or by email at email@example.com.
 Our data protection officer (“DPO”) can provide you with additional information on this Policy and your rights as outlined in Section 9.
 Their contact details are below:

 Data Protection Officer, Chill Insurance, Ravenscourt Business Park, Sandyford, Dublin 18, D18 K267.
 Email: firstname.lastname@example.org